flu-mu/runners-saga/implementation-status-30th-august.md

 - **Issue**: Story scenes only trigger when app is in foreground
 - **Impact**: Users miss story progression if they background the app
 - **Workaround**: Users must keep app open to experience full story
+- **🔍 NEW: Root Cause Identified**: Scene trigger logic only runs in foreground, background progress monitoring exists but doesn't fire scene checks

 ### 2. **Background Audio Management**
 - **Issue**: Audio scenes don't automatically play in background
 - **Impact**: Story continuity is interrupted when app is backgrounded
 - **Workaround**: Manual return to foreground to continue story
+- **🔍 NEW: Implementation Gap**: Background infrastructure exists but scene trigger integration is missing

 ---